Learn something new every day More Info... by email

 Few people who have inflammatory polyps know they have them unless a doctor find the growths during a colonoscopy and reports back to the patient.
 A colonoscopy is a medical test in which a doctor inserts a small camera tube into the rectum to view the intestines.
 Doctors may find polyps throughout the intestinal tract but, unless the polyps cause any blockages, the doctor is unlikely to do anything about them.
 Most doctors simply record the location and size of the polyps and monitor them for changes in any future colonoscopies.

 An inflammatory polyp is not a tumor and should not concern patients.
 These growths do not become malignant, and they can remain unchanged for a long time.
-The polyps are innocuous in and of themselves, though patients may worry over them.
+The polyps are innocuous in and of themselves, although patients may worry about them.
 While the polyps themselves do not generally cause any problems, doctors can use their presence to confirm any suspicions of intestinal or bowel disorders, including Crohn’s disease and ulcerative colitis.
 Almost all people with one of those illnesses will have at least one inflammatory polyp, though the polyps may lie dormant for many years before typically going away on their own.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!